isomerpages/moe-dunmansec/_cca-programme/Sports & Games/Volleyball.md

 ![](/images/Student%20Development%20Programme/CCA%20Programme/Sports%20&%20Games/Picture1.jpg)

-Dunman's Volleyball CCA provides a vibrant and enriching experience for our student athletes.
+<p style="text-align: justify;">Dunman's Volleyball CCA provides a vibrant and enriching experience for our student athletes.
 We value competitive sports for the lessons they teach about leadership teamwork, victory and defeat.
-Besides just volleyball skills and knowledge, we constantly seek to provide the students in the program with a supportive and engaging environment to develop academically, socially and emotionally too.
+Besides just volleyball skills and knowledge, we constantly seek to provide the students in the program with a supportive and engaging environment to develop academically, socially and emotionally too.</p>

-Our training program is structured with technical skills training with a strong focus on inculcating character building values.
+<p style="text-align: justify;">Our training program is structured with technical skills training with a strong focus on inculcating character building values. </p>

 This includes: